kief/infrastructure-as-code.com/_patterns/stack-structures/monolithic-stack.md

 [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) (CI) is a more sustainable way to make it safer for multiple people to work on a single stack.
 But as a stack grows more monolithic, the CI build takes longer to run, and it becomes difficult to maintain good build discipline.
 If your team's CI is sloppy, it's another sign that your stack is a monolith.

 These describe issues within a single team working on an infrastructure stack.
-Multiple teams often making changes to a single stack is a clear sign of a monolith.
+When multiple teams need to make changes to a single stack project this is a clear sign of a monolith.
 Enabling different teams to work easily on clearly separated parts of a system is a key goal for good system architecture.

-## Alternatives
+## Related patterns

 Dividing a monolithic stack into multiple smaller [micro stacks](micro-stack.html) can make it easier for multiple people, and multiple teams, to maintain and evolve the system.
 It's possible that related services can be cleanly maintained in a single [multi-service stack](multi-service-stack.html), with strong engineering discipline.
 It's often more natural to split a system into [single-service stacks](single-service-stack.html).
 In some situations, breaking services down into [multiple stacks](cross-stack-service.html) has value.